Chase Disney Credit Card Review [2026]

 The exact terms of your offer will vary, but basically Chase gives you a link to share with friends and family.
 If someone applies for the card through that link, you'll get a bonus of some amount of Disney dollars.
 While there is an upper limit on what you can earn, you can often get hundreds of Disney dollars this way.

-Choosing between these two Disney Visa cards is a straightforward affair.
-Both of the cards offer similar perks, so the differences are minimal.
+Choosing between these three Disney Visa cards is a straightforward affair.
+All of the cards offer similar perks, so the differences are minimal.
 There is, unfortunately, some math involved.

 Estimate Your Spending To See If the Premier Makes Sense

-If you spend $4900 or more each year at “gas stations, grocery stores, restaurants and most Disney locations,” and you spend at least an average of $49 per year on Disney products (including vacations) or flights, you should keep the Disney Premier Visa Card.
+If you spend $4900 or more each year at “gas stations, grocery stores, restaurants and most Disney locations,” and you spend at least an average of $49 per year on Disney products (including vacations) or flights, the Disney Premier Visa Card makes some sense over the no-fee option.

 This is simple math—the extra 1% on the quoted categories will earn you an extra $49 in Disney Rewards dollars on $4900 spending.
 If you can spend that $49 (on Disney products or flights), you’ve offset the $49 annual fee for the card.